Biting back at pollution, one recycled ocean plastic product at a time.

 Limited Release - Made with Recycled Ocean Plastic

-The Biteback Spike, a last line of defense for surfers against curious and aggressive sharks.
+The Biteback Spike, the last line of defense for surfers and ocean goers, against curious and aggressive sharks.

 Keep it simple.
-No batteries, no magnets, just an easy to access, small, sharp stainless steel spike, that sits safely and securely out of the way, in a low profile ultrastretch neoprene case on the upper arm.
+No batteries, no magnets, just an easy to access, sharp stainless steel spike, designed specifically for surfers and active ocean goers, that sits safely and securely out of the way, in a low profile ultrastretch neoprene case on the upper arms.

 • 316 Stainless Steel Spike.